qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/mailinglists.rst

 QGIS education
 --------------

 This list deals with QGIS education efforts.
-If you would like to work on QGIS education materials, this list is a good starting point to ask your questions.
+If you want to work on QGIS education materials, this list is a good starting point to ask your questions.